 One of the most prevalent motifs in van Eyck’s oeuvre is that of the Virgin Mary.
 The cult of Mary was a common feature of European worship throughout the Middle Ages and Early Modern period, and still persists today, particularly within the Catholic church.
 This is reflected in van Eyck’s work, in which she plays a central role, appearing in a range of poses and scenes.
 Often she is shown cradling the young Jesus, while at other times she sits in contemplation over a book.
 Her transcendent status is always emphasized by rich dresses and ornate crowns.

 6. Van Eyck’s devotional artwork immediately stood out from the rest

-During the Middle Ages, the paintings produced in Northern Europe had generally been rather stylised and two-dimensional, lacking depth and dynamism.
+During the Middle Ages, the paintings produced in Northern Europe had generally been rather stylized and two-dimensional, lacking depth and dynamism.
 Van Eyck opposed this approach, and instead strove to replicate reality, paying a lot of attention to light and shadow, proportions and scale.
-This makes his figures, objects and buildings look natural and real, an effect most strikingly apparent in his paintings of Adam and Eve, which stood either side of the Ghent altarpiece.
+This makes his figures, objects, and buildings look natural and real, an effect most strikingly apparent in his paintings of Adam and Eve, which stood on either side of the Ghent altarpiece.

 5. Van Eyck also painted numerous secular pieces

 Van Eyck was admired for his naturalistic representation of facial features and expressions, and so he was sought out to paint dozens of portraits throughout the 1430s.
-Nine of these show the sitter facing slightly away from the centre, in a pose that later became known as a three-quarters view, and which was adopted by many later painters across Europe.
+Nine of these show the sitter facing slightly away from the center, in a pose that later became known as a three-quarter view, and which was adopted by many later painters across Europe.

 4. The most important of his secular works is undoubtedly The Arnolfini Wedding